MicrosoftDocs/quantum-docs/articles/optimization-what-is-quantum-optimization.md

 Since QIO methods are heuristics, they're not guaranteed to find the optimal solution.
 Also, they don't always outperform other optimization techniques.
 In reality, it depends on the problem, and discovering what makes QIO perform better than other methods in some situations and not others is still an active area of research.

+Here are the necessary conditions for QIO to perform well, compared to other classical optimization algorithms:

+- Optimization landscapes should be rugged but structured.
+Such landscapes occur frequently in real-world problems.
+- If the number of variables is too small, simplistic algorithms are already sufficient.
+For problems that have hundreds of variables, QIO has achieved orders of magnitude improvement over previously used methods.
+- Problem parameters that affect the chosen cost metric must be represented via the variables of a cost function.
+Express cost functions as polynomials over binary variables to obtain a PUBO problem.

 ## How does QIO solve problems?

 There exist two common methods for finding the global minimum of a cost function: *simulated annealing* and *quantum annealing*.
 Simulated annealing is based on ideas from thermal physics, whereas quantum annealing is a quantum algorithm.